-1. Please describe significant project accomplishments planned for completion during the next guarter (600 words or less).
-CETF expects that ACT program activities will be completed in the next guarter, achieving 100% or more of project goals.

-2. Please provide the percent complete anticipated for the following key milestones in your project as of the end of the next quarter.
+- 1. Please describe significant project accomplishments planned for completion during the next quarter (600 words or less).
+Project is complete. - 2.
+Please provide the percent complete anticipated for the following key milestones in your project as of the end of the next quarter.
 Write "0" in the second column if your project does not include this activity.
 If you provided additional milestones in your baseline report, please insert them at the bottom of the table.
 Figures should be reported cumulatively from award inception to the end of the next reporting quarter.
 Please provide a narrative description if the planned percent complete is different from the target provided in your baseline plan (300 words or less).

 Milestone Percent Complete Narrative (describe reasons for any variance from baseline plan or any other relevant information) 2.a.
-Overall Project 100 na 2.b.
-2.b.
+Overall Project 100 N/A 2.b.
 Equipment Purchases - Milestone Data Not Required 2.c.
 Awareness Campaigns - Milestone Data Not Required 2.d.
 Outreach Activities - Milestone Data Not Required 2.e.
-Training Programs - Milestone Data Not Required
+Training Programs - Milestone Data Not Required 2.f.
+Other (please specify): - Milestone Data Not Required